arnaudoff/talks/12_11_2018_category_theory_fmi/README.md

 ### Kleisli category problem statement

 Imagine that we have a library of functions that we wrote.
-And one day, the manager comes and say there's a new requirement, and this requirement says that every function should leave an audit trail: whatever function you call should create a little log, which has to be appended to some global log.
-Therefore, we should rewrite the library so that every function leaves a trail.
+And one day, our manager comes and says there's a new requirement, and this requirement says that every function should leave an audit trail: whatever function you call should create a little log that has to be appended to some global log.
+Finally, we should rewrite the library so that every function leaves a trail.

 ### First possible solution

 The first solution that comes to the mind of an imperative programmer is to have a global log (code on the presentation).
 But what's wrong with such a solution?
 In the first place, we have a hidden dependency on that log variable, that's sort of a long-distance dependency.
 Secondly, there's no mention that this function writes to a global log: what happens if someone accidentally deletes this log variable?
-And at last, what happens if we have to use our library in multithreaded environment?
+And at last, what happens if we have to use our library in a multithreaded environment?

 ### A little improvement on the first solution

-Another possible solution (or actually improvement of the first one), is to have all of the library functions return pairs of their actual type and a string, which is the log, but they also take a log (code on the presentation).
-Then, the  functions themselves will append to the log that's passed to them and return that new string to the caller.
+Another possible solution is to have all of the library functions return pairs of their actual type and a string, which is the log, but they can also take a log (code on the presentation).
+That way, the functions themselves will append to the log that's passed to them, and return that new string to the caller.

 But this solution is still not perfect, it breaks the separation of concerns principle: why do these function know about appending strings?

 ### Reaching the final solution

-Okay, so we're clearly not cool with passing logs as parameters and doing the appending in the function body, but we're fine with returning the result paired with what the function should log.
+Generally, we're not satisfied with passing logs as parameters and doing the appending in the function body, but we're fine with returning the result paired with what the function should log.
 But then, one may ask, how do we concatenate the logs?
 Who does the concatenation?
 And the answer is, since we're going to compose these functions either way, we're going to modify composition so that it does the normal composition, but also takes care of the log appending.
 In essence, we're defining our own way of composing functions (code on the slides).
 Keep that in mind, because it's a very powerful idea which has a specific name.

-And all of this makes a lot of sense, because if you think about it, appending strings is really part of composing.
+And all of this makes a lot of sense, because if you think about it, appending strings is really part of the composition process.

 Also, we have just defined a new way of composing things.
 Remember that a category is all about composition and identity.
 Do we have a category?
-At first, the regular composition we're doing is absolutely associative, that's for sure.
-And fortunately, string concatenation is also associative, so concatenation of logs is also associative.
-So we have associativity satisfied for the new composition we defined.
+The regular composition we're doing is associative, that's for sure.
+And fortunately, string concatenation is also associative, therefore concatenation of logs is also associative.
+We conclude that we have associativity satisfied for the new composition we defined.
 What about identity?
 Well, we can simply define a function that returns a pair, without doing any changes where the log is an empty string, and we're done!
-We built a category!
+We've built a category!
 And this type of category has a name, it's called a Kleisli category.

-The objects we defined are the types, the arrows however, are not the abstraction for the regular functions between the types, but are abstractions for a sort of special functions, e.g. instead of a -> b, you have a -> pair<b, string>.
-These arrows, that abstract these special functions, are called Kleisli arrows.
+The objects we defined are the types, the arrows however, are not abstractions for the regular functions between the types, but are abstractions for a sort of special functions, e.g. instead of a -> b, you have a -> pair<b, string>.
+The arrows that abstract these special functions, are called Kleisli arrows.

-Redefining the way to compose these special function is the key to understanding what a monad is.
+Redefining the way to compose these special functions is the key to understanding what a monad is.

 ### A note about string concatenation

-Note that we said string concatenation is associative and it has the identity defined (or also called a unit).
+Note that we said string concatenation is associative and it has identity defined (or also called a unit).
 That's a good example for another concept in category theory, which is the monoid.
-So our custom composition could still define a category, as long as we're supplying a monoid for the logs.
-In our concrete example, we're doing strings because they satisfy the monoid properties, but it's not necessary.
+In other words, our custom composition could still define a category, as long as we're supplying a monoid for the logs.
+In our concrete example, we're using strings because they satisfy the monoid properties, but it's not a strict requirement.

 ## Monads

-After we've built a good intuition about Kleisli categories, we'll be reaching to the final destination: giving a brief introduction to one of the most misunderstood concepts in programming, monads.
+After we've built a good intuition about Kleisli categories, we'll be reaching to the final destination: introducing one of the most misleading concepts in programming – monads.

 ### The two categories construction

 We'll be examining a construction which is kind of weird, in which we'll be holding two categories in our head.
-The first one is the original category, say some random category C, in which we have objects and arrows, and we're trying to build another category, based on the first one, which will be the Kleisli category.
+The first one is the original category, say some random category C in which we have objects and arrows, the second one we're trying to build, based on the first one, which will be the Kleisli category.

-And we're viewing it the following way: the objects are directly "copied", meaning that the objects in our original category are the same as the objects in the new category we're building.
+We're viewing it the following way: the objects are directly "copied", meaning that the objects in our original category are the same as the objects in the new category we're building.
 However, the arrows in the new category are different.

 If we look at the first category, imagine that we have something that for every object in that left category, gives us another object in the same category, for instance the mapping a -> (a, string).
 Let's call this mapping m a.
 Now, m is a mapping that maps objects to objects (types to types), so this is basically a functor, or more precisely, an endofunctor.

-Say in that left category, you have two objects now, a and b.
+Now let's assume that in the left category, you have two objects, a and b.
 You take the mapping of b, which we said we're going to call mb.
 If you take the arrow from a to mb, this is basically the "implementation" of the a to b arrow in the right category which we're building.

 ### Caveats concerning the "categority" of the right category

 I incorrectly used the term category for the Kleisli category, while explaining the above construction.
-We're actually not sure that the thing we're building on the right is actually a category.
-We have to check whether the arrows inside satisfy composition and identity.
-In the example we did before, we were lucky that such composition was possible.
+We're not certain that the thing we're building on the right is actually a category, because we have to check whether the arrows inside satisfy composition and identity.
+In the example we did beforehand, we were lucky that such composition was possible.

-And here's the big takeaway: if the Kleisli category on the right is actually a category, then we can say that this mapping m we defined, a -> (a, string) is a monad.
+And here's the big takeaway: if the Kleisli category on the right is definitely a category, then we say that the mapping m, described as a -> (a, string), is a monad.